PmagPy/RockmagPy-notebooks/_sources/book/background/low_temperature_behavior.md

 Another common type of experiment is one in which a sample is cooled in zero field to low temperature (e.g., 10 K) and then given a saturation isothermal remanent magnetization (ZFC-LTSIRM).
 Alternatively, a field can be maintained throughout the cooling (field-cooled; FC-LTSIRM).
 After either a ZFC-LTSIRM or an FC-LTSIRM is imparted, the specimen is then warmed in the absence of an applied field from the low-temperature state up to room temperature (typically 10 K → 300 K).
 In the MagIC data model, a remanence-upon-warming experiment following an FC-LTSIRM is denoted with the method code `LP-FC`, and that following a ZFC-LTSIRM with `LP-ZFC`.

 The interpretation of low-temperature remanence experiments typically begins with visual inspection of plots of magnetization versus temperature and the associated first derivative.
-In tools like *rockmagpy*, data associated with such experiments are extracted from MagIC-format measurement files and then visualized using static plots (e.g., via matplotlib) or interactive plots (e.g., via plotly).
-Such data are visualized within the [MPMS_plot_dc.ipynb](MPMS_plot_dc.ipynb) notebook.
+In *rockmagpy*, data associated with such experiments are extracted from MagIC-format measurement files and then visualized using static plots (via matplotlib) or interactive plots (via plotly).
+An example of this type of data visualization can be found within the [MPMS_plot_dc.ipynb](../../MPMS_plot_dc.ipynb) notebook.

 ---